La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 co'i
 : tense particle: the event is viewed as a whole (has started and then finished)

-Most verbs describe events without specifying the stage of those events.
+Most relation words describe events without specifying the stage of those events.
 Event contours allow us to be more precise:

 > **mi pu co'a сu cikna**
 > **mi pu co'a cikna**